Introduction to Quantum Computing and Qiskit (Revised 2024)

 Content

-• Students are taught how to program in Qiskit, a popular language for designing quantum circuits.
+- Teaches students how to program in Qiskit, a popular language for designing quantum circuits

-• Experiment with building quantum circuits and quantum algorithms in Qiskit to reinforce student understanding of quantum concepts.
+- Introduces students to building quantum circuits and quantum algorithms in Qiskit to reinforce their understanding of quantum concepts

 Prerequisites

-• Programming experience in their high school computer science class.
+- Programming experience in a high school computer science class

-• It does not require any prior knowledge of quantum physics or advanced math.
+- Does not require any prior knowledge of quantum physics or advanced math

 Features